top of page

 1️⃣ Empower Students to Become Active Readers:

-➡️ Interactive Read-Aloud builds a community of readers, expands knowledge, oral language, and vocabulary, skills to become fluent readers, and creates a foundation of mentor texts for reading and writing mini-lessons.
+➡️ Interactive Read-Aloud builds a community of readers, expands knowledge, oral language, vocabulary, and skills to become fluent readers, and creates a foundation of mentor texts for reading and writing mini-lessons.
+Gather them and enjoy a high-quality text.
+Bring the characters to life and let them explore all aspects of the characters, emotions, challenges, and experiences.
+Reflect and share with them, and let them learn through connections.

 2️⃣ Whole-group Instruction: